 - Worsened depression or anxiety

-If you’re experiencing insomnia because it’s a side effect to one or more medications, you should talk to your doctor to see if there are other alternatives.
+If you’re experiencing insomnia because it’s a side effect of one or more medications, you should talk to your doctor to see if there are other alternatives.
 If pain is causing you to toss and turn throughout the night, try to make your environment more comfortable.
 It could be as simple as adding pillows or getting a mattress that works better for your condition.

-Most commonly, fatigue is commonly associated with insomnia, but it’s more than just feeling tired.
+Fatigue is commonly associated with insomnia, but it’s more than just feeling tired.
 Feeling tired can be fixed with resting, but fatigue makes everything feel and seem more difficult than it is normally.
 Walking from the bedroom to the kitchen can feel like walking down the block.
 Fatigue is often seen with arthritis — where your body is fighting inflammation by releasing chemicals that can cause fatigue.

 Unlike insomnia, fatigue can sometimes become worse with rest.
 Instead, take short walks and complete tasks in short bursts.
 Need to go grocery shopping?
 Instead of preparing for a week or two in advance, pick up only enough food for the next few days.
 Your list will be shorter, and the trip will take less time and energy.
 Make sure to drink plenty of water, and when it’s time for bed, try to get a full seven to nine hours.